-Buying an NSX new bagged you a fiver change from £60K.
-Which you would, naturally, have passed on to Ayrton - as a tip.
-As supercars go, sixty grand was pretty cheap.
-If you considered the NSX to be a supercar, that is.
-Not everyone did - among them, those with, ahem, pronounced European tastes.
-But, if you could withstand withering looks from more 'discerning' drivers, the NSX gave you loads of bang for your bucks - or, indeed, pounds.
-A top speed of 168mph was not to be sniffed at.
-It came courtesy of a VTEC V6.
-The motor was bolted to the first all-aluminium chassis and suspension, in a production car.
-There was only going to be one result.
-Forceful, but finely-tuned handling.
-Especially, when Honda had added Servotronic steering to the mix.
+A new NSX bagged you £5 change from £60K – which you, of course, used to tip Ayrton Senna!
+As supercars go, sixty grand was cheap.
+Assuming you considered the NSX a supercar, of course.
+Not everyone did – among them, some with pronounced European tastes.
+But – if you could stand a few withering looks from more \’discerning\’ drivers – the NSX gave you plenty of sports car bang for your bucks.
+Or indeed, yen.
+For a start, a top speed of 168mph was not to be sniffed at.
+It came courtesy of Honda\’s VTEC V6.
+Said engine was fixed to the first all-aluminium chassis and suspension set-up installed in a production car.
+The result was fast acceleration – plus, firm but finely-tuned handling.
+Especially when Honda\’s Servotronic steering system was added to the mix.

-The NSX's designers were inspired by the F16 fighter plane.
-Good aerodynamics, then, were a given!
-With so much going for it, it is no surprise that Honda held a special place in its heart for the NSX.
-Only their best engineers were allowed near it.
-Okay - so it did not have quite the pedigree of the Supercar's past masters.
-But, the Honda NSX still had plenty to offer less picky connoisseurs ... with knobs on!
+The design of the NSX was inspired by the F16 fighter plane.
+Good aerodynamics, then, were a gimme!
+With so much going for it, it is no surprise Honda held a special place in its heart for the NSX.
+Only their best engineers were allowed anywhere near it.
+Okay – so Honda did not have quite the cachet of supercars\’ past masters.
+That said, the NSX still had plenty to offer less picky connoisseurs … particularly ones who liked a bargain!